dashingsoft/pyarmor/docs/security.rst

 How JIT works?

-First the instruction set based on GNU lightning are defined
+First PyArmor defines an instruction set based on GNU lightning.

 Then write some core functions by this instruction set in c file, maybe like this::